Web Site of Robert John Morton

 What We May Conclude

-From our reasoning in this alternative view of light, we conclude the following.
+From my reasoning in this alternative view of light, I conclude the following.
 Electromagnetic energy travels between a source and a sink as a wave.
 Each individual emission event releases a quantum of electromagnetic energy.
 This quantum joins (becomes part of) the general complex dynamical electromagnetic wave system that pervades the universe.
 Individual sources move, thus causing a Doppler frequency spread from their characteristic central frequency.
 Electromagnetic energy distributes spherically as a complex dynamical wave system.
 Energy is absorbed from this general wave flux in discrete energy packets.
 The size and spectrum of each energy packet is determined by the nature and current dynamical state of its absorber (atom).

 This comfortably resolves the paradox of Young's Slits.
 Light travels as a wave.
 It therefore creates the interference pattern according to the simple wave interference geometry as observed.
 But what about the ultra-low intensity version of the Young's Slits experiment where light appears to hit the screen one photon at a time?
 What we are observing are not necessarily particles of light hitting atoms.
 We can't see or detect particles of light in flight.
 What we are observing are individual light-absorption events.
 We are seeing events in which quanta of free energy become captured by atoms.